trish211/voice-connect-pact/README.md

 # ProviderPactTest.java
 You must create a copy of your Pact file in your provider test application (e.g. placing the Pact file under the "Pacts" directory).
 Run the provider test application (ProviderPactTest.java) with your Pact file against the micro service application.

+# Micro service application
+The micro service application can be found in https://github.com/trish211/voice-connect-ms.git.